Please refer to the Corona virus update tab on the homepage for up to date information on visiting Eagle Island.

 There are hiking trails throughout the island.
 Picnic tables are available on all corners of the island.
 The house is actually a museum and remains very much like it was when the Peary family lived there.
 Admiral Peary's library is also open and includes a polar bear pelt.
 There are many artifacts to see from Admiral Peary's North Pole expeditions

 Are there events for kids?

 The docents of The Friends of Peary's Eagle Island have developed a Scavenger Hunt that kids find exciting.
 A short list of items to find on the island and in the museum keeps kids entertained and a reward is offered no matter how many items the children locate.
 It's fun and educational.
 There are also trails to explore and a beach for swimming.

 Are tours available?

-For the current 2020 season the hand held wands are not available.
+For the current 2020 season the hand held wands that are provided for self guided tours on the island are not available.
 The same narrated tour heard on the wand can be found under "narrated tour" at the top of this page.
 It remains a FREE tour and can be accessed through one's phone.

 Is there food available?

 There is NO food for sale on Eagle Island.
 The Trading Post in The Welcome Center is closed for the season. so it is advised to bring one's own water this year.
 There are several picnic areas with tables available for use stationed around the island.
 No fires are allowed anywhere on the island.

 Eagle Island is a Maine State Park and the rules governing all State Parks apply to Eagle Island.
 They can be found by visiting the State of Maine Bureau of Parks and Lands website.